Skip to main content

 How do I register for the PSAT?

 Students register for the PSAT at their high school.
 Some high schools provide an online registration tool or ask that students sign-up in person.
 To learn more about signing up for the PSAT, including information about test dates and locations, reach out to the administrative office at your high school.
-You'll want to start the registration process at least four months before the test date, which's generally in mid-October.
+You'll want to start the registration process at least a few months before the test date, which is generally in October.

 Common questions about the PSAT